gitlabhq/gitlabhq/PROCESS.md

 Feel free to put ~"Next Patch Release" label to the issue so the fix can start as soon as possible.
-You can ping the Engineering Manager or the Product Manager for the relative area area to make them aware of the issue earlier.
+You can ping the Engineering Manager or the Product Manager for the relative area to make them aware of the issue earlier.
 They will analyze the priority and take proper actions if needed.

 ## Release retrospective and kickoff